Anger

 • Remove yourself from the situation.
 Take a short break when you need to.

-• Try to avoid lashing out at others.
+• Avoid lashing out at others.

 • Try putting yourself in the other person's shoes.